awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/outputs-add.md

 1. Choose **Add output**\.

 1. For **Name**, specify a name for your output\.
-This value is an identifier that is visible only on the AWS Elemental MediaConnect console and is not visible to the end user\.
+This value is an identifier that is visible only on the MediaConnect console and is not visible to the end user\.

 1. Determine which protocol you want to use for the output\.